azat-co/fullstack-javascript/chapter2/chapter2.md

 <https://github.com/azat-co/fullstack-javascript.git>; and the former with
 SSH URLs; for example, `git@github.com:azat-co/fullstack-javascript.git`.

-To generate SSH keys for GitHub on Mac OS X/UNIX machines do the
+To generate SSH keys for GitHub on macOS/UNIX machines do the
 following:

 1. Check for existing SSH keys: